Home » Recipe Index » Desserts » Bua Loy: Thai Coconut Milk Dessert

 Ingredient Notes

-Sago pearls – Pick any tapioca pearls you like.
-Thai sago pearls are small and white, you can color it with a little green coloring.
-Cook tapioca pearls until soft and soak them in cold water.
+Sago pearls – Feel free to use any kind of tapioca pearls you like.
+Thai sago pearls are small and white, but you can color them lightly with pandan or green food coloring for a fun look.
+Cook until soft, then soak in cold water to prevent sticking.

 Be sure to check out the full recipe and ingredient list below